 One of my biggest fears in life is that I may lose my reading interest at some point, or that I may die before having read all the books I intend to read.
 Unfounded fears?
 I don’t think so.
 People have told me they stopped reading when they had families.

-Of all the books I have read, some which I don’t remember titles, especially those I read in my teens, I have some absolute favorites that I hold close to my heart.
-I wouldn’t sum them up and say they are my favorites, they just come to mind when I think of awesome books that I love and would probably happily reread them
+Of all the books I have read, some of which I don’t remember titles, especially those I read in my teens, I have some absolute favorites that I hold close to my heart.
+I wouldn’t sum them up and say they are my favorites, they just come to mind when I think of awesome books that I love and would probably happily reread them and they are awesome reads for introverts.

 This book felt like a friend was telling me a story about some event that happened in their life.
 The author tells the story from the angle of two African American housemaids, and one white woman, their families, work and social circles.
 As much as it covers difficult topics such as racism and domestic violence, its humor, warmth, and approach make you just love the characters, the good and the bad, and their stories.
 The Help is one of the highest-rated books on Goodreads and I agree with the ratings as I don’t see why anyone would have something bad to say about this book.

 Isn’t alexander Dumas just the genius of storytelling and humor?
 Based in France in the 17th century but written in 1844, the book revolves the lives of three musketeers and their friend, d’Artagnan describing their adventures at work, love life and friendship.
 At some point when reading this book I laughed so hard that I cried.
 The humor is unique, the tricks original and I just smile at the thought of it.
 I am hoping to continue with the books he wrote after this masterpiece and I can’t wait for the ride ahead.